-LCP is one of the measures Google takes into account when ranking websites on the search result page.
+LCP is important because it’s one of the measures Google takes into account when ranking websites on the search result page.
 And as long as the time is under 2.5s, your chances to rank higher are greater.
-Or, if not rank higher, at least you will not lose chances to rank at all.
-Simple, but good to know.
+Or at least you will not lose chances to rank at all.

 So when you take that into consideration, Namecheap is doing pretty okay.
 No gold medal, but still.

 Namecheap offers 3 data center locations – the US, EU (Amsterdam), and the UK only.
 So you can choose according to where your audience resides.
 However, if you’d like to host your website in the UK or EU, Namecheap applies an extra fee of $1.00/month.

-Up to this point, I’ve been examining an empty website.
-Now it’s time to test a fully built website’s speed.
-This time around, the LCP is 2.3s, which is pretty borderline.
+When testing a fully built site, the LCP was 2.3s, which is pretty borderline.
 A tight fit to squeeze into the suggested 2.5s for sure.

-Now, with a fully built website, LCP isn’t the only measure you should be concerned with.
+With a fully built website, LCP isn’t the only measure you should be concerned with.
 You should also pay attention to the Fully Loaded Time, which in this case is 2.7 seconds.
 Simply put, it could be better.
-Site visitors don’t really feel the difference in loading time between 1 – 2.5 seconds.
+Site visitors don’t really feel the difference in loading time between 1-2.5 seconds.
 However, anything above 3 seconds adds to the bounce-off rates.

-So while 2.7 seconds is not ideal for a fully loaded time, it’s not disastrous either.
+Overall, while 2.7 seconds is not ideal for a fully loaded time, it’s not disastrous either.
 And while the LCP isn’t impressive either, you shouldn’t have much trouble if the data center is close to your audience.

 Namecheap stress testing

-To begin with, I’ve sent 50 virtual visitors to my site.
-I must say, 50 visitors, is quite a big number.
-These visitors are on the website at the same time, sending numerous requests to it.
+To begin with, we’ve sent 50 virtual visitors to our site.
+50 visitors is quite a big number – they are on the website at the same time, sending numerous requests to it.
 This puts a lot of pressure on, which could possibly slow down the server or overwhelm it entirely.